waiting-for-dev/web_pipe/docs/using_rack_middlewares/composing_middlewares.md

 In a similar way that you compose plugged operations, you can also compose rack middlewares from another application.

 For that, you just need to `use` another application.
-When you do so, all the middlewares for that application will be added to the stack in the same order they had there.
+All the middlewares for that application will be added to the stack in the same order.

 ```ruby
 class HtmlApp